 You still see people with smartphones bringing out point and shoots at events like weddings or special get togethers, and in my mind, this is the perfect replacement.
 Not only is it comparable in size (DSLRs are much larger), but the camera and user interface are very simple and touch friendly.
 That being said, this is not a cheap camera, starting at $350, this would be in the upper ranges of point and shoots, edging into entry level DSLR territory.
 Probably the biggest problem this segment of users would encounter would be the autofocus.
 Autofocus here isn’t the greatest, so some users might find it difficult to get a good shot.

 The M1 has replaced my phone camera when I bring it out to special events.
 Get togethers, outings, dinners, weddings.
 Bringing my large mirrorless Panasonic is conspicuous at weddings and could be seen as trying to upstage the official photographer (depending on how big his ego is).
-However, the M1 is small, compact, and has a completely silent mode, so I can upstage the wedding photographer without him even finding out.
+However, the M1 is small, compact, and has a completely silent mode, so I can upstage the wedding photographer without him even finding out, getting crisp photos of the wedding rings.
 Thanks Xiaoyi.

 You can buy the Xiaoyi M1 mirrorless camera here, I recommend the cheaper kit lens version instead of the more expensive one with the prime lens simply because there are a lot of M43 options.